OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/getting-started.md

 ## Preparation

-To run the example queries, you need to install OpenTOSCA Vintner and have a resolved instance of the ["Getting Started" template](../getting-started.md){target=_blank}.
+To run the example queries, we need to install OpenTOSCA Vintner and have a resolved instance of the ["Getting Started" template](../getting-started.md){target=_blank}.
 First, clone the repository.
 --8<-- "clone.md"